Batev/Interpret-Models/README.md

 | -0.339  relationship__ Husband                   | -1.103  education-num                            | -1.134  education-num                            |                                                   |
 | -0.932  BIAS                                     |                                                  |                                                  |                                                   |
 | -1.202  education-num                            |                                                  |                                                  |                                                   |

-In this example we can see that only Model 4. classified the person's income right, because it was not biased by columns (that otherwise should not play role in the decision) such as: *marital-status*, *relationship*, *gender*.